raphaelahrens/dwf-request/README.md

 # About DWF

 DWF is not approved of, by, or affiliated with MITRE.
 DWF is community project to assign security identifiers.
+We would love it if you joined us!

 DWF IDs take the form of CAN or CVE, then a 4 digit year YYYY, then an integer identifier XXXXXXX.
 The integers start at 1000000, anything below one million is a MITRE CVE ID.
 Anything above one million is a DWF ID.
 So for example CVE-2021-1000000.
 Read below to understand the difference between CAN and CVE.